 Always seek the client’s approval of the final draft, as well as approval from anyone whom you have quoted directly, before the case study is made public.
 If you’ve used images in your case study, make sure you have permission from the copyright holder to publish them, even if you’ve had permission before to use the same image for a different purpose.

 Once you have written a compelling case study, it is time to decide how you will distribute the content in order to get the best return on investment.
 This could include publishing the case study on your website, sharing it on social media and sending it to relevant publications, both printed and online.

-Compelling case studies are a valuable marketing asset to have within your business so be sure to make the most of them.
+Compelling case studies are a valuable marketing asset to have within your business – be sure to make the most of them.
 If you’d like help writing case studies, please get in touch!